-The MHHSP is developing SIT requirements to ensure that the MHHS TOM can operate successfully on an E2E basis.
+The MHHSP is developing SIT requirements to ensure that the MHHS baselined design can operate successfully on an E2E basis.
 The scope and artefacts for this testing will link to requirements in the design artefacts which will then link to Code requirements.

-As set out in Section 5 Purpose and Principles, Code Bodies will accept SIT completion as evidence towards a Programme Participant’s Qualification requirements; SIT participants are expected to complete the other requirements in ‘Tranche 0’ as noted in Section 11.3.2.
+As set out in Section 5 Purpose and Principles, Code Bodies will accept SIT completion as evidence towards a Programme Participant’s MHHS Qualification requirements; SIT participants are expected to complete the other requirements in ‘Tranche 0’ as noted in Section 11.3.2.
 QT Schedule.
 Code Bodies will also be developing QT based on SIT artefacts for those participants that do not complete SIT.
 The QT artefacts will be developed from SIT artefacts and adjusted to remove any unnecessary duplication of tests and to ensure that they work on an individual organisation and role basis.

 Consequently, the development of QT plans and artefacts are dependent on the development of SIT artefacts.
 There will therefore be several iterations of this QA&P document to take account of each of the SIT deliverables as set out in the table below.

-Additionally, the process for some elements of Qualification, such as Data Intergration Platform (DIP) Onboarding and Service Activation, are still being defined by Code Bodies, in consultation with the Programme and Industry through QWG; the QA&P will be updated as required to reflect decisions taken in these areas.
+Additionally, the process for some elements of MHHS Qualification, such as Data Integration Platform (DIP) Onboarding and Service Activation, are still being defined by Code Bodies, in consultation with the Programme and Industry through QWG; the QA&P will be updated as required to reflect decisions taken in these areas.

 QA&P development alongside SIT artefacts development